THEA - Theatre

 Develops the individual's ability to express thought and emotion on the stage through the effective use of the voice.
 Uses exercises, drills, and poetic and dramatic readings to improve the quality, flexibility and effectiveness of the speaking voice.
 Prerequisite(s): THEA 222 and THEA 243 with a grade of C or better.

 THEA 330.
-Auditions for Musical Theatre 1 (2).
+Repertoire for Musical Theatre Auditions 1 (3).

-Beginning level applied learning course focused on selection and performance of musical theatre material specifically for the audition situation.
+Beginning level applied learning course focused on repertoire selection and performance of musical theatre material for the professional audition situation.
 Students learn how to analyze the text and music of their chosen songs and be challenged to clarify their values as an artist.
 Prerequisite(s): THEA 243 with a grade C or better.

 THEA 331.
 Voice and Movement for the Actor 3 - Dialects (2).